 - This page has some great old photos from the late 1970s of the now-demolished roundhouses in Hsinchu 新竹 (e.g. here, here, and here) and Chiayi 嘉義 (here and here).
 For reference you can find the exact locations of all former roundhouses in Taiwan by perusing the excellent University of Texas Libraries U.S. Army Formosa City Plans (1944–1945) archive.
 Direct links to high-resolution maps: Taipei (then known as Taihoku), Hsinchu (Shinchiku), Chiayi (Kagi, formerly a part of Tainan), and Kaohsiung (Takao).
 For reference, here’s the map of Changhua, then a part of Taichū. ↩

-- Railway facilities were not open to the public during the martial law era. ↩
+- It is worth noting that railway facilities like the roundhouse were not open to the public during the martial law era. ↩

 - Actually, the roundhouse is also home to several steam locomotives that occupy the leftmost engine bays.
 I didn’t pay very much attention to them once I saw real work being done—and to keep things at least a little mysterious I haven’t posted any photographs of them either. ↩